This handbook, effective September 1, 2016, is the course outline for PSYCH 499A/B/C (Honours Thesis) from Fall 2016 and onward.

 Research involving human or animal participants must not begin until notification of full ethics clearance has been provided by the ORE.

-Information regarding the application and ethics review process for research involving human participants is available on the Research with Humans on ORE.
+Information regarding the application and ethics review process for research involving human participants is available on the Office of Research Ethics web site.
 However, specific information regarding the ethics application process for Honours thesis research is provided below.

-Information regarding the application and ethics review process for research involving animals is also available on the Research with Animals on ORE.
+Information regarding the application and ethics review process for research involving animals is also available on the Office of Research Ethics web site.

 For individual contacts in the ORE, see 'Contacts' in this handbook.

-In order to ensure that students have a good understanding of the ethics review process and guidelines they are required to complete the CORE tutorial (described below) prior to preparing your ethics application.
+In order to ensure that students have a good understanding of the ethics review process and guidelines they are required to complete the TCPS2 -2022 CORE Tutorial (described below) prior to preparing your ethics application.

 Note that procedures for applying for ethics clearance vary according to the type of sample -- for example, university students versus children in the Early Childhood Education Centre, etc. Further details are provided below.